Billy the Kid (1989 film): Production

 Vidal said in his memoirs that he had written the original teleplay for The Left Handed Gun, starring Paul Newman as Billy the Kid, decades earlier, and always felt the studio had butchered the material when his television play was used as the basis for a theatrical movie, so he wanted to return to the story for a more accurate rendition.
 At the time of his original teleplay with Newman, it was thought that the real Billy was left handed.
 This was based on a photo of Billy that had been inadvertently flipped when printed.
 Years later, the error was discovered—Billy was right handed.

 Reception

-While receiving little general attention, the television movie was acclaimed by fans of the western genre due to its comparative historical fidelity.
+Billy the Kid was regarded highly by some due to its comparative historical fidelity.
+The critic Derek Winnert noted that the "intelligent script by Gore Vidal and thoughtful handling by William A Graham produce an upmarket, good-looking TV film that impresses without exciting greatly.
+The film is recognised as one of the most historically accurate Billy the Kid films, though that is not saying much as most of them have taken plenty of liberties with history."
 Kilmer was praised for his portrayal based on his extensive work to not only physically resemble William Bonney as much as possible, but also to capture his personality as related in historical accounts.
-This contributed to the film being widely recognised as one of the most historically accurate "Billy the Kid" films ever made.